rafaelmmedeiros/Vinties/README.md

 # Vinties
-Microservices Application using .Net, RabbitMQ, MassTransit and Docker
+Microservices Application using .Net, RabbitMQ, MassTransit and Docker and others